Vibrational mode multiplexing of ultracold atoms

 An application of the demultiplexing schemes discussed in this work is the population inversion of the first two levels of the harmonic trap without making use of internal state excitations \cite{Salomon}.
-This may be useful to avoid decoherence effects induced by decay, or for species without an appropriate (isolated two-level) structure.
-The scheme is based on three steps shown in Fig. \ref{adiabatic1}.
+This is useful to avoid decoherence effects induced by decay, or for species without an appropriate (isolated two-level) structure.
+The scheme is based on the three steps shown in Fig. \ref{adiabatic1}.
 A mechanical excitation of the ground state level into the first excited state of a fixed anharmonic potential was implemented by shaking the trap along a trajectory calculated with an OCT algorithm \cite{ms_schmiedmayer}.
 Our proposed approach relies instead on a smooth potential deformation.
 This type of inversion could be applied to interacting Bose-Einstein condensates as long as the initial states are pure ground or excited levels.
+The production of twin-atom beams from the excited state is an outstanding application \cite{twin}.

 Asymmetric double wells may also be used for other state-control operations such as preparing non-equilibrium Fock states through a ladder excitation process.
 The vibrational number may be increased by one at every step.
 Each excitation would start and finish with demultiplexing and multiplexing operations from the harmonic oscillator to the double well and viceversa, as described in the main text.
 Between them the two wells are independent and their height or width can be adjusted to produce the desired level ordering.
 For an even-to-odd vibrational number transition this requires an inversion of the bias, as in Fig. \ref{adiabatic1}; transitions from odd to even levels are performed by deepening the left well until the initially occupied level on the right well surpasses one of the levels in the left well.
 The steps may be repeated until a given Fock state is reached.
+Operating in reverse mode, a given excited state could be taken down to the ground state, as in sideband cooling, just with trap deformations.

 Open questions left for future work include optimizing the robustness of parameter trajectories versus noise and perturbations \cite{Andreas}, or finding time bounds in terms of average energies, similar to the ones for harmonic trap expansions \cite{energy} or transport \cite{transport}.
 The present results may also be applied for optical waveguide design \cite{SCh}, or to 2D systems as a way to generate vortices.